SecondNewtonLaw/Global-Functions-Documentation/README.md

 ## What is sUNC?

-**sUNC**, short for **senS' Unified Naming Convention**.
+**sUNC** stands for **senS' Unified Naming Convention**.
 It's a testing tool designed to validate an executor's ability to implement necessary global functions under the already existing [Unified Naming Convention](https://github.com/unified-naming-convention/NamingStandard/tree/main).
 Unlike the original UNC, which is now deprecated and prone to spoofing, sUNC rigorously evaluates function implementations to ensure full functionality and authenticity.

 ### Key Features